-With your site audit report, you should be able to pinpoint specific pages on your website with the biggest issues, determine the most dangerous errors, notices, and warnings related to your domain and prioritize a workflow to fix the most important issues first, and earn where you can improve your website’s on-page SEO.
+With your site audit report, you should be able to pinpoint specific pages on your website with the biggest issues, determine the most dangerous errors, notices, and warnings related to your domain and prioritize a workflow to fix the most important issues first, and learn where you can improve your website’s on-page SEO.

 Here are the results for this site, so you can also get a real behind the scenes look at Astute Copy Blogging:

-How accurate is SEMrush? – Some More Ways To Use Projects
+How accurate is Semrush? – Some More Ways To Use Projects

 #37.
 Using projects for position tracking